Service

 Task Name

 The name of the task is used to identify the method that the Service Executor will execute.
+By default, the task name is the name of the method.

-To ensure backward compatibility with ongoing messages, the name of the tasks must not change after the Service Executors have been deployed.
+the task names must not change after the Service Executors have been deployed.

 If you want to decouple this name from the underlying implementation, for example if you want to rename the method, you can use an @Name